 In the 21st century experts have warmed to the idea of executive function as a teachable skill.
 An educational curriculum called Tools of the Mind has had success in some low-income school districts, where children typically do not fare as well academically compared with high-income districts.
 The program trains children to resist temptations and distractions and to practice tasks designed to enhance working memory and flexible thinking.

 Findings from neuroscience labs have bolstered that view and have revealed that the tedium of practice to resist metaphorical marshmallows may not be necessary.
 Music training can work as well.
-Echoing the Battle Hymn of the Tiger Mother, researchers are finding that assiduous practice of musical instruments may yield a payoff in the classroom—invoking shades of “tiger mom” author Amy Chua, who insisted that her daughters spend endless hours on the violin and piano.
+Researchers are finding that assiduous practice of musical instruments may yield a payoff in the classroom—invoking shades of “tiger mom” author Amy Chua, who insisted that her daughters spend endless hours on the violin and piano.
 Playing an instrument may improve attention, working memory and self-control.

 Some of the research providing such findings comes from a group of neuroscientists led by Nina Kraus of Northwestern University.
 Kraus, head of the Auditory Neuroscience Laboratory there, grew up with a diverse soundscape at home.
 Her mother, a classical musician, spoke to the future neuroscientist in her native Italian, and Kraus still plays the piano, guitar and drums.
 “I love it—it’s a big part of my life,” she says, although she considers herself “just a hack musician.”

 Kraus has used EEG recordings to measure how the nervous system encodes pitch, timing and timbre of musical compositions—and whether neural changes that result from practicing music improve cognitive faculties.
 Her lab has found that music training enhances working memory and, perhaps most important, makes students better listeners, allowing them to extract speech from the all-talking-at-once atmosphere that sometimes prevails in the classroom.